masteringmodernpayments/book/custom_form.md

 <% end %>
 ```

 There's a few interesting things going on here.
 First, notice the almost-excessive amount of markup.
-I'm using [Twitter Bootstrap][bootstrap] form markup for this, which gives nice looking styling by default.
+I'm using [Twitter Bootstrap][custom-form-bootstrap] form markup for this, which gives nice looking styling by default.

 Second, take a look at the inputs.
 Only one of them, `email`, actually has a `name` attribute.
 The rest have `data-stripe` attributes.
 Browsers will only send inputs that have a `name` to the server, the rest get dropped on the floor.
 In this case, the inputs with `data-stripe` attributes will get picked up by `stripe.js` automatically and fed to Stripe's servers to be turned into a token.